ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 1. In the **IPL or Install the System** screen, the cursor is on `Selection`.
 Therefore, the default as described previously, is 'Perform an IPL' enter `1` and then press ENTER to begin the installation.
 This process can take more than 10 minutes, each screen in the first text block shows **Current step / total . . . . :** with the number of steps completed (for example `20  49` being 20 of 49 steps).

 2. During the installation, you get the **Licensed Internal Code IPL in Progress** screen, then the **Operating System IPL in Progress** screen.
-During the installation a blank screen with a cursor will be shown for a few minutes.
-The cursor will disappear and a full blank screen will be shown while the host completes for a further few minutes before returning to the **Operating System IPL in Progress** screen.
+During the installation, a blank screen with a cursor is shown for a few minutes.
+The cursor disappears and a full blank screen is shown while the host completes for a further few minutes before returning to the **Operating System IPL in Progress** screen.

 Use your keyboard CTRL+W to return to the **Dedicated Service Tools (DST) Sign On** screen at any time (this can be useful if you experience a console session hang).
 {: note}